 Provincial heat alert levels

-The provincial government launched the BC Heat Alert and Response System (BC HARS) in June 2022.
-The goal of this two-tier alert system is to help ensure people, First Nations communities and local governments have the tools they need to stay safe during heat events.
+The provincial government launched the BC Heat Alert and Response System (BC HARS) in June 2022 to help ensure people, First Nations communities and local governments have the tools they need to stay safe during heat events.
+Significant changes to the system occurred in 2026, moving from a two-tiered system to a colour-coded warning system.

-Temperature thresholds for the Fraser Health Authority region are as follows:
+Fraser Health Authority region, temperatures thresholds are as follows:

 How to take care of yourself and others